shirleyswirley/skipjack-bigeye-separation/README.md

 1. Download this repository.
 2. Download data from <zenodo doi> and place it into this repository's folder.
 3. Build a docker container with all the required packages using Dockerfile inside the docker dir.
 (Or create a virtual environment with the packages listed in the Dockerfile.)
-4. To recreate the figures from the above paper, simply run bet_skj_sep_main.ipynb in the repository's folder.
+4. To recreate the figures from the above paper, simply run bet_skj_sep_main.ipynb in the python dir.
 Change dpath and figpath as needed at the beginning of bet_skj_sep_main.ipynb.